harp-tech/protocol/SynchronizationClock.md

 !["SynchSenderSchematic](./assets/HarpClockSyncSender.png)

 > [!NOTE]
-> The device *sending* the timestamp SHOULD isolate each clock output port, preventing ground loops from forming when connecting the audio jack between sender and receiver.
+> The device *sending* the timestamp MUST isolate each clock output port, preventing ground loops from forming when connecting the audio jack between sender and receiver.

 A supplementary PDF [example](./assets/PhysicalConnector.pdf) of the sender and the receiver is also available.
 The connector used is from `Switchcraft Inc.` with PartNo. `35RASMT2BHNTRX`.